Matt Wilkinson (actor)

-Matt Wilkinson is an English playwright, director and voice artist.
-He trained at the Royal Academy of Dramatic Art.
+Matt Wilkinson is a British voice actor, playwright and director.

 Career

 Acting

-Early in his career Wilkinson performed on stage and screen.
+Wilkinson trained at the Royal Academy of Dramatic Art.
+Early in his career, he performed on stage and screen.
 He took roles in 1998's The Avengers and The Tichborne Claimant directed by David Yates and The Jolly Boys' Last Stand.
 He appeared in the Channel 4 series Shackleton and the Working Title films Ali G Indahouse and About a Boy.
+In 2005 he played Fingerman in V for Vendetta.

-In 2005, he played Fingerman in V for Vendetta (Warner Bros.).
+He played Trigorin in The Seagull with Geraldine James at the Arcola Theatre in 2011.

 Voice work

-Wilkinson has voiced multiple radio and TV advertisements including the iconic series If Carlsberg did.
+Wilkinson has voiced multiple TV and radio commercials including the iconic series If Carlsberg did.
 In 2006 he voiced Scott in the BBC's Blizzard: Race to the Pole and narrated series 2 Cops With Cameras.

 His first role in animation was Weasel in Watership Down.
-Further work followed with The Adventures of Bottle Top Bill and His Best Friend Corky, Empire Square (produced and directed by Blur's Dave Rowntree), 64 Zoo Lane and the title role in the English dub of Bunny Maloney.
-Wilkinson voiced over 20 characters in the UK and US dubs of Thomas & Friends including Rocky, Spencer, Victor, Kevin and Diesel 10.
-He featured in Trust Me I'm A Genie, Justin and the Knights of Valour, The Unbeatables, Doctor Who: Tales from New Earth and 101 Dalmatian Street.
-He voiced Fastanfurius in the English cast version of Netflix's 2025 Asterix & Obelix: The Big Fight.
+Further work followed with The Adventures of Bottle Top Bill and His Best Friend Corky, UK & US seasons of Empire Square (produced and directed by Blur's Dave Rowntree), 64 Zoo Lane and the title role in Bunny Maloney.
+Wilkinson voiced over 20 characters in the UK & US dubs of Thomas & Friends including Rocky, Spencer, Victor, Kevin and Diesel 10.
+He was featured in Trust Me, I'm a Genie, Justin and the Knights of Valour, The Unbeatables, Doctor Who: Tales from New Earth and 101 Dalmatian Street.
+He voiced Fastanfurius in Netflix's 2025 Asterix & Obelix: The Big Fight and multiple characters in Pocoyo Season 6 narrated by Stephen Fry.

-His video game roles include the voice of Murmur in Hellgate: London.
+For gamers he is known as the voice of Murmur in Hellgate: London and Felix Jaeger in Warhammer II.